 Glad you're with us.

-Uh, we'll get to your calls here in a second.
+We'll get to your calls here in a second.

 I want to update you on something.

-James O'Keefe comes under constant, never-ending, nonstop fire.
+James O'Keefe comes under constant, never-ending, non-stop fire.

-Uh, there have been more lawsuits, attempts to silence, cancel, shut down his operation.
+There have been more lawsuits, attempts to silence, cancel, shut down his operation.

-And the untold story here is that every single time that these accusations are made against his organization, or they've they've tried to take Project Veritas to court.
+And the untold story here is that every single time that these accusations are made against his organization, or they've tried to take Project Veritas to court, that's just another tactic of trying to silence people.

 They've won.